Theory of multiple intelligences: Bodily-kinesthetic

-The core elements of the bodily-kinesthetic intelligence are control of one's bodily motions and the capacity to handle objects skillfully.
+The core elements of the bodily-kinesthetic intelligence are control of one's bodily movements and fine motor control to handle objects skillfully.
 Gardner elaborates to say that this also includes a sense of timing, a clear sense of the goal of a physical action, along with the ability to train responses.

-People who have high bodily-kinesthetic intelligence should be generally good at physical activities such as sports, dance and making things.
+Kinesthetic ability can be displayed in goal-directed activities (athletics, handcrafts, etc.) as well as in more expressive movements (drama, dance, mime and gestures).
+Expressive movements can be for either concepts or feelings.
+For example, saluting, shaking hands or facial expressions can convey both ideas and emotions.
+Two major kinesthetic categories are gross and fine motor skills.

+Deficits in kinesthetic ability are described as proprioception disorders affecting body awareness, coordination, balance, dexterity and motor control.

-Gardner believes that careers that suit those with high bodily-kinesthetic intelligence include: athletes, dancers, musicians, actors, builders, police officers, and soldiers.
+Gardner believes that careers that suit those with high bodily-kinesthetic intelligence include: athletes, dancers, musicians, actors, craftspeople, builders, technicians, and firefighters.
 Although these careers can be duplicated through virtual simulation, they will not produce the actual physical learning that is needed in this intelligence.

+Often people with high physical intelligence combined with visual motion acuity will have excellent hand-eye coordination and be very agile; they are precise and accurate in movement (surgeons) and can express themselves using their body (actors and dancers).
+Gardner referred to the idea of natural skill and innate kinesthetic intelligence within his discussion of the autobiographical story of Babe Ruth – a legendary baseball player who, at 15, felt that he had been 'born' on the pitcher's mound.
+Seeing the pitched ball and coordinating one’s swing to meet it over the plate requires highly developed visual-motor integration.
+Each sport requires its own distinctive combination of specific skills associated with the kinesthetic and visual-spatial intelligences.